In Loving Memory Of

 Thornton's Gas Station on Taylorsville

-passing by on the way to visit the kids
+We were on our way to visit the

 You can tell the age of the photograph